fluentCODE/onigwrap/README.md

 Windows
 -------

 Build and configure onig.
 Copy the win32/Makefile and win32/config.h to onig's root directory and run `nmake`.
+If you're building Onig as 64 bit, you'll need to edit the Makefile and add /MACHINE:X64 to the LINKFLAGS

-Copy onig.lib to the onigwrap folder.
+Copy onig\_s.lib and oniguruma.h to the onigwrap folder.

 Build onigwrap:

-`cl.exe /D_USRDLL /D_WINDLL onigwrap.c /link onig.lib /DLL /OUT:onigwrap.dll`
+`cl.exe /DONIG_EXTERN=extern /D_USRDLL /D_WINDLL onigwrap.c /link /LTCG onig_s.lib /DLL /OUT:onigwrap.dll`

-Copy onig.dll and onigwrap.dll to the folder with your binary.
+Copy onigwrap.dll to the folder with your binary.

 Linux
 -----

 Build and configure onig.
 We need to prepare onig for static linking though, so add `-fPIC` to the CFLAGS.
 If your Mono version is 32bit, make sure to add -m32 to the CFLAGS too.
+(You may need to install a package like `gcc-multilib` to make the build work with -m32.)

 `./configure "CFLAGS=-fPIC"`